-Hale County is situated in the Southern High Plains of Texas.
-Plainview, the county seat, is approximately midway between Lubbock and Amarillo.
-The county contains an area of about 978 square miles and has a population of approximately 35,000.
+Bailey County is situated in the Southern High Plains of Texas.
+Muleshoe, the county seat, is located approximately 60 miles northwest of Lubbock.
+The county contains an area of about 835 square miles and has a population of approximately 8,500.

-Hale County is one of the leading producers of agricultural crops in the State with a total farm income of over \$70 million annually.
-Leading crops in the county are cotton, grain sorghums, wheat, soybeans, and castor beans.
-Numerous agribusinesses, including livestock feeding, meat packing, tanning, and sale of irrigation equipment supplies, feed and seed, and fertilizer, also make significant contributions to the total county income of approximately \$100 million annually.
+Bailey County is one of the leading producers of agricultural crops in the State with a total farm income of over \$29 million annually.
+Leading crops in the county are cotton, grain sorghums, wheat, corn, and vegetables.
+Numerous agribusinesses, including livestock feeding, vegetable packing, and sale of irrigation equipment supplies, feed and seed, and fertilizer, also make significant contributions to the total county income.

 Ground water is extremely important to the economy of the county inasmuch as most of the crops are irrigated with ground water.
-Additionally, the water used by rural residents, municipalities, and local industries is mostly ground water.
+Additionally, the water used by rural residents, municipalities, and local industries in mostly ground water.